onqlavelabs/onqlave.docs/docs/guides/cli-guide/administration/arx.md

 To create an Arx, simply input the following command into the CLI.
 Please pay attention to the flags and their availabe assigned values.
 There are several configurable attributes of an Arx that are grouped into 4 sections:
-- **Planning**: We support you in segregating the development, testing, staging and production by providing single purposed cluster for each of your desired environment including: development, testing, staging, production.
+- **Planning**: We support you in segregating the development, testing, staging and production by providing single purposed arx for each of your desired environment including: development, testing, staging, production.

 - **Cloud Provider**: The choice of cloud provider determines which service is used to store your information.
 This allows for you to choose a cloud provider that your organisation already uses.
 At present we only support Google, but more providers are coming soon.